mcneel/developer.rhino3d.com/_guide_topics/rhinopython/eto-forms-python.md

 ## Overview

-[Eto is an open source cross-platform dialog box framework](https://github.com/picoe/Eto/wiki) available in Rhino 6.
-Eto can be used in standalone applications, plugins and Rhino scripts to create advanced dialog boxes from within C#, C++ and Rhino.Python.
+[Eto is an open source cross-platform user-interface framework](https://github.com/picoe/Eto/wiki) available in Rhino 6.
+Eto can be used in Rhino plug-ins, Grasshopper components, and Python scripts to create dialog boxes and other user-interface features.

-Rhino.Python comes with a series of [pre-defined user interface dialogs](/guides/rhinopython/python-user-input/) which can be used for the times a dialog bocx is needed within most scripts.
-But, if the pre-defined dialogs above are not enough creating an Eto dialog might be the right solution.
+Rhino.Python comes with a series of [pre-defined user interface dialogs](/guides/rhinopython/python-user-input/) which can be used for the times a simple dialog box is needed.
+But, if the pre-defined dialogs above do not provide enough functionality, then creating a custom dialog box using Eto may be the right solution.

-Here is an example, here is a custom collapsing dialog that uses many controls:
+For example, here is a custom, collapsing dialog that uses many controls:

 ![{{ site.baseurl }}/images/dialog-collapse.png]({{ site.baseurl }}/images/dialog-collapse.png){: .img-center  width="50%"}

-The Eto framework allows creation of the dialog box, establishes the controls, then sets the actions executed by the controls.
+The Eto framework allows creation of the dialog box, the controls, and the actions and events required to make the form functional.

-Eto is very powerful, but note that this comes at the cost of a more involved specific Python syntax then is needed with most of Rhino.Python.
+Eto is powerful, full-features user-interface toolkit.
 Understanding how best to write, organize and use Eto dialogs will take some work.

-This guide will cover the basics and best practices of creating Eto Dialogs in Rhino.Python.
+This guide will cover the basics and best practices of creating Eto dialogs in Rhino.Python.
 Some of the syntax may seem a little onerous, but in practice the following methods allow Eto code to efficiently be managed in Rhino.Python scripts.

 ## The Eto framework

-Conceptually an Eto dialog can be thought of as a set of layers:
+Conceptually, an Eto dialog can be thought of as a set of layers:

 ![{{ site.baseurl }}/images/layered-form.svg]({{ site.baseurl }}/images/layered-form.svg){: .img-center  width="65%"}